-Resolution 4k At 144 Hz display rate is simply too much information for the latest video standards - and this creates a need for compression of information which may impair the quality of the end result
+Resolution 4k At a display rate of 144 Hz, it is simply too much information for the latest video standards - and this creates a need to compress information which may impair the quality of the end result.

-The perfect quality for supposedly gaming enthusiasts, and premium prices of 2,000 dollars and above that should justify it - but in practice these models seem to run into the capability of modern display standards, thus having to find original methods to work around the problem and meet technical promises.
+The perfect quality for gaming enthusiasts, ostensibly, and at premium prices of $ 2,000 or more that are supposed to justify it - but in practice these models seem to run into the edge of modern display standards, thus forcing original methods to circumvent the problem and meet technical promises.

-This method (and even its extreme) is a recognized component of all known compression methods for transmitting information on the network, but is not as common and common when viewing local content on your PC, with the available bandwidth usually being larger than the uncompressed volume of data - and now claims that usage The reduced color sampling results in a blurry display of certain elements in the same state-of-the-art super-screens, both on the desktop and in the various games, while trying to play them at the maximum resolution and refresh rate available.
-In other words, instead of getting the sharpest and most accurate image quality imaginable - a lesser quality result is less accurate than a display 4k At a refresh rate of 120 Hz (or less).
+This method (and even more extreme) is a well-known component in all known compression methods for transmitting information on the network, but they are not as common and accepted when viewing local content on a personal computer, as the available bandwidth is usually larger than uncompressed information - and now there are claims The reduced color sampling results in a blurry display of certain elements in the same state-of-the-art super-screens, both on the desktop and in the various games, while trying to operate them at the maximum resolution and refresh rate available.
+In other words, instead of getting the sharpest and most accurate image quality imaginable - you get a less quality result and less good than that of a display 4k At a refresh rate of 120 Hz (or less).

-So if you also dream of super-resolution gaming and a tremendous display rate - you might want to keep dreaming some more, until the arrival of the second generation who knew how to correct and avoid the cutting edge mistakes that are being discovered in retrospect.
+So if you too are dreaming of gaming at super-resolution and at a tremendous display rate - maybe it is better to keep dreaming a little more, until the arrival of the second generation who knew how to fix and avoid the spearhead errors that are revealed in retrospect.